 - Resource materials for individuals impacted by the crisis

 Most people who’ve faced a crisis recover and return to work without additional support.
 Others, however, may need supportive attention.
 Feeling better is unique to each individual and does not follow any set pattern or timeline.

-If you or your department experiences a crisis that exceeds your resources and ability to cope, please call mySupport at 443-997-7000. mySupport can lend guidance and consultation about the best ways to respond to difficult workplace events. mySupport also can assist you in understanding the normal response to grief and traumatic stress, and help your team adopt positive coping strategies and foster resiliency.
+If you or your department experiences a crisis that exceeds your resources and ability to cope, please call JHEAP at 888-978-1262.
+JHEAP can lend guidance and consultation about the best ways to respond to difficult workplace events.
+JHEAP also can assist you in understanding the normal response to grief and traumatic stress, and help your team adopt positive coping strategies and foster resiliency.